yfauser/planespotter/README.md

 If you want to mix VMs, Kubernetes and Cloud Foundry, follow the [VM, K8s, CF deployment instructions](https://github.com/yfauser/planespotter/tree/master/docs/vm_k8s_cf_deployment/README.md).

-Last but not least, you can deploy everything in Cloud Foundry by following the [full deployment in Cloud Foundry instructions](https://github.com/yfauser/planespotter/tree/master/docs/all_cf_deployment/README.md)

 Contributing & Feedback:
 ========================